David Chau

 David Chau (born c.
-1993), also known as Captain Condor, is an American options trader who is the founder of the financial education platform InsideOptions.
-He gained attention due to unusually large and risky options positions placed by him and his group of followers.
+1993), also known as Captain Condor, is an American former options trader and founder of the financial education platform InsideOptions.
+He is also the founder and manager of the hedge fund SPX Program Fund LP, operating under SPX MGMT.
+He is known for taking large, high-risk options positions using the iron condor strategy, including a reported $50 million loss in December 2025.